Learn my "mix and match method" for creating infinite vegan bento box lunch ideas that are budget-friendly, balanced, and perfect for school or work!

 Reason #2 You can control exactly what goes into your body.

-When you make your own vegan bento box lunch, you can be sure that you are getting all of the nutrients that you need.
+When you make your own vegan bento box lunch, you can be sure that you are getting all of the nutrients that you need allowing for healthy meal planning.

 Reason #3: They are a great way to add variety to your lunchtime routine.

-If you are someone who gets bored easily, bento boxes can help you mix things up and try new combinations of foods every day of the week.
+Whether you are a kid or adult, it's easy to get bored with your food choices.
+These kid and adult bento bento box lunch ideas can help you mix things up and try new combinations of foods every day of the week.

 Read on to see how I use my "mix & match method" to generate tons of vegan bento box lunch ideas!